debug-sharp/desharp/README.md

 ## Additional info
 - Desharp library works in .NET framework >= 4.0
-- Desharp is probably possible to use in Visual Basic application, but it has never been tested
+- Desharp is possible to use in Visual Basic application, but it was tested wery poorly